umarcor/osvb/doc/apis/project.rst

 are good with depending on GHDL.
 However, we are aware that reworking an stable codebase is not the most appealing task, so developers will not be willing to use pyVHDLModel straightaway.
-In this context, the main purpose of OSVDE is to showcase pyVHDLModel and to build a critical mass for creating higher abstraction features on top.
+In this context, the main purpose of :ref:`OSVB:API:Project:OSVDE` is to showcase pyVHDLModel and to build a critical mass for creating higher abstraction features on top.
 Potential consumers of pyVHDLModel are all the tools which benefit from programmatically using knowledge about a VHDL codebase.